Internal HTTP(S) load balancer overview

 Client access

-By default, clients must be in the same region as the load balancer.
-Clients can be in the same network or in a VPC network connected by using VPC Network Peering.
-You can enable global access to allow clients from any region to access your load balancer.
+For regional internal Application Load Balancers, clients must be in the same region as the load balancer by default.
+You can enable global access to allow clients from any region in a VPC to access your load balancer.

-The following table summarizes client access.
+The following table summarizes client access for regional internal Application Load Balancers:

 Global access disabled Global access enabled